First-Time Homebuyer Tax Credit

 • The First-Time Homebuyer Credit will allow taxpayers a maximum credit of up to $8,000 or $4,000 for married filing separately individuals.

-• The full amount of the credit is refundable, which means that you will get it in your tax refund if you owed the IRS less than the amount of the credit.
+• The full amount of the credit is refundable, which means that you would get it in your tax refund if you owed the IRS less than the amount of the credit.

 • The credit may be claimed by many current and/or previous homeowners who purchased a new home to be their primary residence.